viemccoy/autoloom/README.md

+# autoloom
-# autoloom, by vie mccoy, jessica taylor, and evan mcmullen for morpheus systems
+by vie mccoy, jessica taylor, and evan mcmullen for morpheus systems

-autoloom is a program that allows you automatically navigate the latent space of base models. if you use a classifer agent, you can automatically generate new text using specified criteria. you can also steer the generations manually by assigning a score multiplier to in-progress generations of your choosing.
+autoloom is a program that allows you automatically navigate the latent space of base models.

 instructions to use the lui (loom-terminal user interface):